UK bankers say election stalemate threatens to hit business lending

 For domestic banks, the biggest fears revolve around Labour's threat to impose market share caps in areas such as retail banking and small business lending.

-This would potentially impact state-backed Lloyds Banking Group, which controls around a quarter of personal current accounts and Royal Bank of Scotland, which has a similar market share in small business accounts.
+This would potentially impact state-backed Lloyds Banking Group (LLOY.L), which controls around a quarter of personal current accounts and Royal Bank of Scotland (RBS.L), which has a similar market share in small business accounts.

 HSBC also has concerns over the Conservatives' commitment to holding a referendum on Britain's membership of the European Union in 2017.
 This is a factor in its review of its home base, citing the impact Britain's exit would have on the economy.